Levilixinyu/Levilixinyu.github.io/_pages/about.md

 ### Hi there, I’m **Xinyu Li (李心钰)**

-I am a Ph.D. researcher studying Neuromuscular Physiology at the University of Texas at Austin, supervised by Dr. Lisa Griffin (https://sites.edb.utexas.edu/nmus/).
+I am a Ph.D. researcher studying Neuromuscular Physiology at the University of Texas at Austin, supervised by [Dr. Lisa Griffin](https://sites.edb.utexas.edu/nmus/).

 My current research focuses on two components:
 1) how neuromuscular control adapts under various loading conditions, fatigue, and pain;